guardianproject/haven/README.md

 # PhoneyPot

+# Authors and Attribution

-This project was based on original source code from the SecureIt project available at: https://github.com/mziccard/secureit
+This project contains source code from the SecureIt project available at: https://github.com/mziccard/secureit Copyright (c) 2014 Marco Ziccardi

 # Application